What is Heat Pump Balance?

 Heat Pump Balance gives you four options to choose from:

 - Max Savings - This is the best setting for saving energy.
-In Max Savings mode, Nest gives the heat pump more time to get to your target temperature before turning on AUX and sets a lower AUX lockout temp.
+In Max Savings mode, the Nest Thermostat gives the heat pump more time to get to your target temperature before turning on AUX and sets a lower AUX lockout temp.

-- Max Comfort - When you choose Max Comfort, Nest will make sure you’ll get to the temperature you want, even if it means using auxiliary heat.
+- Max Comfort - When you choose Max Comfort, the Nest Thermostat will make sure you’ll get to the temperature you want, even if it means using auxiliary heat.
 Max Comfort is the default setting for Heat Pump Balance and generally gives you a higher AUX lockout temp.

 - Off - You can also turn Heat Pump Balance off entirely and adjust your AUX lockout temperature yourself.
 The AUX lockout temperature can be changed in SETTINGS > EQUIPMENT > HEAT PUMP.